E : Sound and Vibration Terms, Definitions, Units, Measurements ...

 noise dose •

-External Sampling where a time record capture is triggered by an external signal.
+, where a level vs time record is triggered by an external signal.

 Glossary Search •